MicrosoftDocs/microsoft-salescopilot-docs/articles/sales-copilot-faq.md

 ### How can I provide feedback about Copilot for Sales?

 You can go to the [feedback portal](https://feedbackportal.microsoft.com/feedback/forum/7fcacc26-460c-ed11-b83d-000d3a4d91d1) to suggest a feature.
 You can also join the [Tech Community](https://techcommunity.microsoft.com/t5/viva-sales/bd-p/VivaSales) forum to interact with the product team and other users of Copilot for Sales.

+Multi tenant support: We don't have multi tenant support.
+We use M365 AAD credentials as the foundation to authenticate end users, so all access is restricted to environments in the same tenant.

+Guest user access: We don’t support access to Copilot for Sales by users added as guests to a tenant.

+### Is multi-tenant support available for Copilot for Sales?

+Copilot for Sales doesn't support multiple tenants.
+It uses Microsoft Entra ID credentials to authenticate end users, so access is restricted to environments in the same tenant.

+### Can guest users access Copilot for Sales?

+Users added as guests to a tenant can't access Copilot for Sales.

 ## Deployment